-Prednisone alone or with other medications treats the symptoms of low corticosteroid levels (lack of certain substances that are usually produced by the body and are needed for normal body functioning).
-Prednisone is also useful to treat other conditions in patients with normal corticosteroid levels.
-These conditions include certain types of arthritis; severe allergic reactions; multiple sclerosis (a disease in which the nerves do not function properly); lupus (a disease in which the body attacks many of its own organs); and certain conditions that affect the lungs, skin, eyes, kidneys blood, thyroid, stomach, and intestines.
+It is also useful to treat other conditions in patients with normal corticosteroid levels, such as arthritis; severe allergic reactions; multiple sclerosis (a disease in which the nerves do not function properly); lupus (a disease in which the body attacks many of its own organs); and certain conditions that affect the lungs, skin, eyes, kidneys blood, thyroid, stomach, and intestines.
 Prednisone also treats the symptoms of certain types of cancer.

 Prednisone is in a class of medications called corticosteroids.
 It works to treat patients with low levels of corticosteroids by replacing steroids that are normally produced naturally by the body.
 It works to treat other conditions by reducing swelling and redness and by changing the way the immune system works.